MellonScholarlyCommunication/mastodon-cli/README.md

 - `--since <id>` : Retrieve notifications created since some id
 - `--serialize <ouput>` : What to serialize? 'raw': ActivityStreams2 , 'magalodon': Megalodon processed JSON
 - `--handler <handler>` : Hander JS file that can preprocess the generated output

+## ENVIRONMENT

+See `.env-example` for possible environmment variables that can be set.
+Rename to `.env` to set a default environment.